ashirasif/MyRottenLife/README.md

 # What's left:
 I want to use LSB steganography with the text files, to make em' more secure.
 That's the goal for now at least.

-# Edit:
-It's shit!
-Don't use it.
-Thanks.